JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

   having an error message such as the following.

 .. image:: argentina/bank-account-relation-error.png
-   :align: center
    :alt: Bank account relation error.

 To set up the :guilabel:`Transmission Mode`, go to settings and select either :guilabel:`SDC` or :guilabel:`ADC`.

 .. image:: argentina/transmission-mode.png
-   :align: center
    :alt: Transmission Mode.

 To change the :guilabel:`Transmission Mode` for a specific invoice, go to the :guilabel:`Other Info` tab and change it before confirming.

 .. note::
-   Changing the :guilabel:`Transmission Mode` will not change the mode selected in :guilabel:`Settings`.
+   Changing the :guilabel:`Transmission Mode` does not change the mode selected in :guilabel:`Settings`.

 .. image:: argentina/transmission-mode-on-invoice.png
-   :align: center
    :alt: Transmission Mode on Invoice.

 When creating a :guilabel:`Credit/Debit` note related to a FCE document: